machnicki/sportlobster/README.md

 ##UI
 I have used Bootstrap for styling and SASS as a css precompiler.

-##Tests
-I would add Jasmine for testing and Karma for automated testing.

 ##Documenation
 By YUIDoc.
 You need to start application (``` npm start ```) to see docs: http://localhost:9000/docs/

 ##ToDo
-Minify + beautify
+Minify + beautify + concat js into one file

 ##Run the app
 Start the server